mainakcs/cv/README.md

 # cv
-This website was my first ever project
+This website is my first ever project